 You can apply for a place for your child at any time outside the normal admissions round.

-As is the case in the normal admissions round, all children whose EHC plan names [school] and Looked After Children (LAC), Previously looked after children (PLAC) and Internationally Adopted looked After Children (IAPLAC) will be admitted to that school even if the year group is full.
+As is the case in the normal admissions round, all children whose EHC plan names Newark Academy will be admitted to that school.